brokoliweb/zarath/README.md

 Zarath, now enlightened, realized that the universe was a beautiful mosaic, each being, culture, and belief a part of the whole.
 Like the teachings in all great religions—whether the Ummah in Islam, the concept of Sangha in Buddhism, or the Body of Christ in Christianity—he knew that diversity was not division, but the richness of existence.
 The path to peace was in recognizing and honoring all life forms, knowing that in diversity, we find unity.

-*** Commitments were crafted by ChatGPT for a futuristic new god, designed to encompass and transcend the beliefs of today's religions.
+\*\*\* Commitments were crafted by ChatGPT for a futuristic new god, designed to encompass and transcend the beliefs of today's religions.
 Divine music by Suno.ai.
+Background image by Submarino bot from poe.com.
+Coding by githubCoPilot.

+P.S: All new commitments will be force pushed.

+<a href="https://www.flaticon.com/free-icons/universe" title="universe icons">Universe icons created by Freepik - Flaticon</a>